dannyhope/uxbrighton/Readme.md

 ## Make an event invisible

-make sure that the front matter includes
+Make sure that the front matter includes:

 upcoming:
 stub: yes

+## Change the title of a page

+Do it in the front matter, for example, add **title: Hello World** to the front matter

 ## Run the site locally

 You will need

 - Xcode
 - Xcode Command Line Tools
 - Ruby
 - Ruby gems (package manager)